 LCSC is currently operating in Phase 5.

-Beginning March 1, 2021, LCSC will operate in Phase 5: In-person instruction for students in grades K-12, with a remote option still available.
+Beginning March 1, 2021, LCSC will operate in Phase 5: In-person instruction for students in grades K-12, with a remote option still available for the remainder of the 2020-21 school year.

 Phase 5 will be re-evaluated weekly.
 At least seven days' notice will be given before moving to a less restrictive phase.